 One of the main reasons for this is that programmatic is about decision-making based on the intelligent use of data.
 It’s the beginning of a quantitative skill set that will soon be necessary for effective advertising and to keep up with the increasingly-irritated and demanding consumer thanks to its ability to produce results with fewer impressions.

 Let’s look at a couple of examples of just how different programmatic can look.
 A media agency recently launched an automated trading desk that allows advertisers to purchase digital out-of-home (DOOH) advertising programmatically.

 Historically, DOOH buyers have always bought advertising manually and had the opportunity to purchase adds from a 27,000 dataset route.
 The new programmatic system allows brands to reach an audience with more flexibility, and takes insights from around 55 million data points, including geolocation.

-Adext, the world’s first Audience Management as a Service (AMaaS), allows you automatically manage your ad budget over 20 demographic groups per ad and performs more than 480 daily adjustments to each of your ads across Facebook Ads, Google AdWords and Instagram.
+Adext AI, the world’s first audience management tool that allows you automatically manage your ad budget over 20 demographic groups per ad and performs more than 480 daily adjustments to each of your ads across Facebook Ads, Google AdWords and Instagram.